PiggyAwesome/useless/README.md

-Yo mamma is so fat, Fat Albert was even scared of her.
+Yo mamma so fat she left the house in high heels and when she came back she had on flipflops